randsleadershipslack/documents-and-resources/howtorands.md

 My definition of a meeting includes an agenda, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
 If your definition is different, let’s chat.

-If I am attending a meeting, I’d prefer if it starts on time.
+If I am attending a meeting, I’d prefer starting on time.
 If I am running a meeting, I will start that meeting on time.

 If you send me a presentation deck a reasonable amount of time before meeting, I will read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.